-Brushing twice a day with fluoride toothpaste will help keep your teeth and mouth healthy.
+Brush your teeth with fluoride toothpaste twice a day for at least two minutes to help keep your teeth and mouth healthy.

 When should I brush my teeth?